 First, use an assets-based model to create synergy with existing partners-starting with assets and maintaining a focus on assets throughout the process so that relationships within the school and surrounding community are recognized, sustained, and strengthened.
 The substantive involvement of community assets changes the structure of the process from something that is enacted upon a community by wellintentioned outsiders into a collaborative structure where ideas and solutions are generated with and by community members and then filtered to external stakeholders with relevant expertise to complement and supplement resident resources.
-The assetbased model broadens the traditional nosuch as this one, often experience long tions of who is an educator and who is a histories of short-term altruism driven by leader to promote and support a system external funding for projects and services where community assets are publicly and with abruptly ending relationships at the explicitly recognized, where everyone has attentive to that history and the negative dynamics to place community members at other essential factors are not in place and/ the message that there is inherent value or when funding drives the work rather than in the community-that it is not an object a shared vision developed collaboratively of charity but a potential partner for doing
+The assetbased model broadens the traditional nosuch as this one, often experience long tions of who is an educator and who is a

 Second, assimilate side-by-side rather than sidelining or pushing out.
 Recognizing that the community members and families served by C. A. Weis Elementary School have a unique perspective of the school is a primary component in overcoming mistrust.
 Involving the Community Leadership Council is paramount in fostering relationships and overcoming mistrust.
-Those parents and community members who expressed interest in being a part of this advisory group faced individual challenges in learned during the planning and implemen- having the necessary time to devote to this tation phase, we offer two broad recom- effort.
-As a result, this important avenue mendations for those seeking to undertake for input into the Community Partnership School has been lacking to date.
+Those parents and community members who expressed interest in being a part of this advisory group faced individual challenges in School has been lacking to date.
 To be true to the model, give voice, and capitalize on the value of all partners, the community partnership needs to focus on recruiting and retaining Community Leadership Council members.
 This perspective differs from those of the partnership agencies and includes narratives based upon past intervention experiences.
 In this community partnership, the Cabinet repeatedly reminded one another to listen and learn from the community rather than to assume we knew the needs and solutions.
 This process prevented the community partnership agencies from imposing solutions or alienating any segments of the community and allowed us to engage more fully with all stakeholder groups.